The house is open daily 11am-4pm (last entry 3.30pm)

 Face coverings will be mandatory for visitors when inside the mansion, unless you're exempt.
 We will use a queueing system to manage flow into the house.
 Windows will be open in the drawing room, dining room and library to add additional ventilation.

-Visiting the Ground Floor of Killerton House
+Visiting Killerton House

 Killerton House lies at the heart of the Killerton Estate, which was the home of the Acland family from the late seventeenth century until it was gifted to the National Trust in 1944.
 To find out more about the history of Killerton House visit the house history page here.